 Steven Kraft's Japanese Projects

 Take a look around this site and you will find a ton of great resources.
 The first two sections shown on Kraft's site focus on verb and adjective conjugation practice.
 You can select which individual conjugation form you would like to practice or choose the randomized option.
 The system will then generate a verb and conjugation combination that you will have to come up with an answer to.
-This is much like the Japanese Conjugation City app that we discuss in another section of this article.

 Another cool feature of this site is the numbers and counters practice.
 Here, you can test your knowledge of counters (like two birds or five machines), numbers, and time.
 You'll never be late in Japan because you misunderstood the time again!